 The weights of a trained model can be saved and restored from disk.
 This is useful to avoid re-training a model.
 In order to save and restore the weights of a model, we can use the save_weights() and load_weights() methods.
 When the model is saved and loaded with these methods, however, it is not possible to restart the training from where it stopped.
-AmpliGraph gives the possibility of doing that saving and loading the model with the functionalities available in the utils module.
+AmpliGraph gives the possibility of doing that using save_model() and restore_model() available in the utils module.